 Zone 4 Orchard Harvest Time Schedule (Minnesota, Wisconsin)

-The internet was in need of orchard harvest time schedules, guides, or charts for USDA growing zone 4.
+The internet was in need of orchard harvest time schedules, calendars, guides, or charts for USDA growing zone 4.
 So I made one.
-This shows the approximate harvest date for your home orchard or backyard orchard products grown in USDA Zone 4.
+This shows the approximate harvest date / ripening time for your home orchard or backyard orchard produce grown in USDA Zone 4.

 Tree and Shrub Orchard Harvest Window guide for Zone 4 Minnesota & Wisconsin:

-• May: Rhubarb (thru Sep).
+• May: Ramps.
+Rhubarb (thru Sep).
 Foraging… Dames Rocket.
 Garlic Mustard 2nd year (1st white flowers in the woods).
 Black Locust flowers (other parts toxic).
 Ostrich Fern fiddleheads.
-Yellow rocket (distinguish from native look-alikes).
+Wintercress aka Yellow Rocket (distinguish from native look-alikes).

 • June: Juneberry aka Saskatoon.
 Goumi Berry.
 Strawberry.
 Honeyberry.
 Black Walnuts if picked green without shell.
 Sweet cherry.

-• July: Raspberry.
+• July: Summer-bearing Raspberry (“floricane”).
 Mulberry (everbearing Jul thru Sep).
-Sour cherry.
+Sour Cherry.
+Bush Cherry.
 Gooseberry (into Aug).
 Currants.
 Early Blueberry.
 Lingonberry 1st crop.
+Bilberry.

 • July-Aug: Earliest Plums and Cherry plum.
 Early Seaberry.
 Forage… Stinging Nettle.